inviqa/workspace-documentation/reference/harness-indexes.md

     * Use the `harness list` command (if available) or add diagnostic output to your installer override.

-## 5. Mirroring / Replacing the Default Index
+## Mirroring or replacing the default index

 You can override the built-in `my127` source by re-declaring it: